 - A validly-executed marital agreement that clearly states the deceased spouse’s intent to omit the surviving spouse.

-In conclusion, if you are involved in a trust or estate dispute, we can help.
+If you are involved in a trust or estate dispute, we may be able to assist you.
 We encourage you to review some of our previous case results to learn more.